 If you want to boost your employees' performance by preventing heart disease, here are a few vital tips to incorporate into your wellness program.

-- Encourage workers to take, for example, 10,000 steps daily, and work their way up as they can tolerate.
+Encourage workers to take, for example, 10,000 steps daily, and work their way up as they can tolerate.
 This may be done by encouraging employees to take the stairs, park far away from the office door, or incorporating mid-day walk into lunchtime routine.

-– This is a very vital part of wellness programs in the workplace.
+This is a very vital part of wellness programs in the workplace.
 Employers could partner with a gym to provide their employees with fitness services.

 Workplace cafeteria, vending machines, and lunch break snacks should be stocked with heart-healthy foods such as dark chocolate, citrus fruits, blueberries, oatmeal, potatoes, soy, nuts, broccoli, spinach, kale, coffee, salmon and other fatty fish, and flax seeds.

 As part of workplace wellness programs, employees should be allowed to take short breaks from work each day to stretch.
 This is especially necessary for workers who are often sedentary such as employees at a call center.

 Fitbit, for example, offers wearable devices such as wireless fitness headphones and watches to provide motivation and heart monitoring.
 Fitbit also has an app to motivate users providing individualized fitness and dietary plans.
 Charity Miles also provides people with incentives for engaging in fitness exercises.
 Charity miles pay people to walk, cycle, and run.
 The app tracks the distance covered and the earnings are calculated.

 As part of workplace wellness, employees should be tasked with setting personal fitness goals and sharing their progress with other employees.
 The purpose of this is to build a culture of health in the workplace and encourage others to engage or persist in regular fitness exercises.

 Workplace wellness programs play an integral part of preventing cardiovascular diseases.
 Keeping your employees heart healthy will ensure they function at peak performance which will not only earn your company a higher return but will also assist in cutting financial loss.